-This book comes out of a long investigation into the cause of joy.
+This book comes out of an investigation into the cause of joy.

 At 15, great joy spontaneously overcame me.
 It felt normal.
-It disappeared after three heavenly months.
-I felt gripped by the need to solve its mystery.
-It eclipsed my other concerns.
+But after three heavenly months, it disappeared.
+My other concerns seemed empty.
+The need to solve this mystery gripped me.

 Briefly, joy is a function of being alive, not effort.
 Lack of joy indicates a damaged system, not moral failure.
 Given conditions of profound rest, this damage heals by itself, and joy returns.

 Effort, our lifeway’s smug panacea, gives false and fleeting results.
 With the will, one can do nothing directly to restore joy.
-One can only support the organism in doing it autonomically.
+One can only provide proper conditions.
+The organism does the rest autonomically.

-For 10,000 years, we civilized people have been correct that something is terribly wrong with ourselves and that we must do something about it.
-But we’ve mistaken which part of ourselves must do it.
-At long last, this book puts the issue to rest.
+For 10,000 years, we civilized people have correctly ascertained that something is terribly wrong with ourselves and that we must do something about it.
+But we have mistaken which part of ourselves must do it At long last, this book puts the issue to rest.